pystardust/ytfzf/docs/USAGE.md

 ~/.config/ytfzf/conf.sh
 ```

-If you wish to find inspiration and see and example you can take a look at the [`sample configuration file`](docs/conf.sh)
+If you wish to find inspiration and see an example you can take a look at the [`sample configuration file`](conf.sh)

 ---